Semi-cross embroidery stitching technique (photo and video)

 - A lesson on the technique of embroidery "semi-cross"

-- Video: semi-cross embroidery technique
+- Video: Half cross stitch technique

 - Alternating the technique of the semi-cross and gobelin seam